STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    Schematic of thread affinity type distributions.

-The ``process`` option is different from the other distributions in that it does not define an explicit distribution, but instead uses the implicit distribution set by the process affinity mask.
-This is usually the case when running |hpx|
-applications through |mpi|_ or a batch environment.
-If no process mask is set it is equivalent to the ``compact`` distribution.
-The number of threads will automatically be set to the number of processing units in the process mask, and one thread will be bound to each processing unit in the mask.
-Currently this is complementary to the explicit support in |hpx| for batch environments.
-If you want to use the ``process`` binding option, it is recommended that you use the command line option :option:`--hpx:ignore-batch-env` as well.
+In addition to the predefined distributions it is possible to restrict the resources used by |hpx| to the process CPU mask.
+The CPU mask is typically set by e.g. |mpi|_ and batch environments.
+Using the command line option :option:`--hpx:use-process-mask` makes |hpx| act as if only the processing units in the CPU mask are available for use by |hpx|.
+The number of threads is automatically determined from the CPU mask.
+The number of threads can still be changed manually using this option, but only to a number less than or equal to the number of processing units in the CPU mask.
+The option :option:`--hpx:print-bind` is useful in conjunction with :option:`--hpx:use-process-mask` to make sure threads are placed as expected.

 .. [#] The phase of a |hpx|-thread counts how often this thread has been
        activated.